LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: CHEMICAL_SPUTTER_YIELD

 ``CHEMICAL_SPUTTER_YIELD``    type: ``real*8 array of size (0:NLIM+NSTS)``    default: ``0.0``
     Passed to Eirene.
 Chemical sputter yield of wall surface (ilim).
+Element 0 corresponds to the default setting for all surfaces.

 .. index:: FCHAR_CHEMICAL

 ``FCHAR_CHEMICAL``    type: ``real*8``    default: ``0``
     Nuclear charge of atomic species causing the sputtering.
-Default means no chemical sputtering.
+If set to its default value of 0, then the chemical sputtering switches from this block are not used and the settings from the Eirene input file are used.

 .. index:: IGASS_CHEMICAL